Treystu/SovereignComms/README.md

 ## Security

-- Always sanitize message content at render time using `DOMPurify.sanitize` to prevent cross-site scripting (XSS).
+- React escapes message content when rendering to prevent cross-site scripting (XSS).
 Messages are stored and transmitted as raw text.

 ## Whisper WASM models